aleksfadini/na-my-file-docs-alpha/index.md

 ## License

-This project is licensed under the MIT License.
-Please see the LICENSE file in each repository for more details.
+This project is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Feel free to use, modify, and distribute the code as per the terms of the license.